-I'm an associate professor of marketing at the Schulich School of Business and director of the Master of Marketing (MMKG) program at York University in Toronto, Canada.
+I'm an Associate Professor of Marketing and Director of the Master of Marketing (MMKG) program at the Schulich School of Business at York University in Toronto.

-I study the consumption and production of language.
-My research examines things like how and why consumers talk about products in reviews and social media, the words service and salespeople use when speaking to customers, how people consume the things other people say in persuasion settings, and how language shapes the success of products (e.g., song lyrics, articles, labels).
+I study language in the market.
+Things like how and why consumers talk about products in reviews and social media, the words service and salespeople use when speaking to customers, perceptions of things other people say to persuade or inform, and how language shapes cultural product success (e.g., song lyrics, writing).

 My work has been covered by CBC, The Globe and Mail, Harvard Business Review, National Geographic, NPR, The Wall Street Journal, and others.
 My original research appears at outlets such as the Journal of Consumer Psychology, Journal of Consumer Research, Journal of Marketing Research, Marketing Science, Psychological Science, and MIT Sloan Management Review.
-I currently serve as associate editor at the Journal of Consumer Psychology and the Journal of Consumer Research, and as an editorial board member at the Journal of Marketing.
+I currently serve as Associate Editor at the Journal of Consumer Psychology, Journal of Consumer Research, and Journal of Marketing.

 Curious?
-Check out some press coverage below, access the original research papers, read my bio and CV, or contact me!
+Check out some press coverage of my research below, access the original research papers, read my bio and CV, or contact me!

 Forbes, "13 Phrases That Will Make a Sales Script Sound 'Canned'"